-Theatres are proud to display photos of past productions.
+Theatres like to display photos of past productions.
 They capture a fleeting moment, in what is an ephemeral medium, and convey a sense of history and continuity.
 But wall space limits what can be physically displayed.
 This is where the virtual space of the internet comes into its own.

 The idea of a Little Theatre digital archive emerged at a conference, in 2015.
 But what would it consist of?
 Our theatre was established over ninety years ago, but the theatre had no centralised collection of memorabilia, and we didn’t know how many photographs of old plays had survived in private hands.